In the age of climate change, the design and planning of both rural and urban environments is a hugely creative and rewarding career.

 AND VIRTUAL OPEN DAY HUB

-Find out everything you need to know about our undergraduate and postgraduate courses, by joining us online at one of our 'Subject Webinars' or talking 1:1 with an academic.
+Find out everything you need to know about our undergraduate and postgraduate courses, by joining us online at one of our 'Subject Webinars' or visiting us at one of our 'University Course Open Days'.
 You can also visit the Virtual Open Day Hub for a range of fantastic information to view online and download.Find out more